Ready to find out more?

 - Final report summarising the findings of the SIG, and illustrating the group’s conclusions around agile learning methods and impacts

-Over the next months, participants will be invited to online masterclasses addressing core topics contributing their own stories and data, which will be compiled by the SIG team into a set of case studies to be included in the final SIG report.
+December 2020-June 2021 – Participants will be invited to attend speaker sessions and group forums addressing core topics, contributing their own stories and data, and the results of experimentation, which will be compiled by the SIG team the final SIG report.

 To build a rich and multi-faceted community of practice, participating organisations are asked to send two delegates - one at the strategic decision-making level and one who is responsible for the implementation of new models and new approaches directly.